lwj1994/ormkv/README.md

 	   // option :if you use mmkv
 	   implementation "com.github.lwj1994.ormkv:mmkv:${latestVersion}"

-	   // if you user kapt
+	   // if you use kapt
 	   kapt "com.github.lwj1994.ormkv:compiler:${latestVersion}"

-	   // if you user ksp
+	   // if you use ksp
 	   ksp "com.github.lwj1994.ormkv:compiler:${latestVersion}"
 	}
 ```